 Meaning: Acting cute

-This is used to describe when someone is acting cute or baby-like.
+This describes when someone is acting cute or baby-like.
 Used mainly among idols to display fan service but it’s also seen as a way of flirting.

 1. 뻥 – (Ppung)

-This is commonly used to describe a joke or false information.
-It is usually used in a sentence like this 뻥치지마 (Ppung-chi-ji-ma, “Don’t lie to me” or “Stop joking with me”).
+This word is commonly describes a joke or false information.
+It’s normally used like this: 뻥치지마 (Ppung-chi-ji-ma, “Don’t lie to me” or “Stop joking with me”).